MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 ### Use the new admin center to move users to a different subscription

 The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Select the circles next to the names of the users for whom you want to replace existing licenses.

-3. At the top, select **More optioncs (...), then select **Manage product licenses**.
+3. At the top, select **More optioncs (...)**, then select **Manage product licenses**.

 4. In the **Manage product licenses** pane, select **Replace existing product license assignments** \> **Next**.

-5. Switch the toggle to the **On** position for the licenses you want to assign to these users.
+5. Switch the toggle to the **On** position for the licenses that you want to assign to these users.

-    To limit which services are available to the users, switch the toggles to the **Off** position for the services that you don't want that users to have.
+    To limit which services are available to the users, switch the toggles to the **Off** position for the services that you don't want those users to have.
 Any previous license assignments for the selected users will be removed.

 6. At the bottom of the **Replace existing products** pane, select **Replace** \> **Close**.